-Through our own work and the learning gathered from sports, arts and other activities projects, Homeless Link has developed a five-step Planning Activities Pathway to support staff looking to start, develop, improve and perfect their activities delivery.
-In every phase of this pathway it is key that clients be engaged and motivated to lead and take part in these activities.
+We have developed a five-step Planning Pathway to support staff looking to start, develop, improve and perfect their activities programme.
+In every phase of this pathway it is vital that clients be engaged and motivated to lead and take part.

 The five areas are outlined in the sections below: Consulting, Scoping, Resourcing, Launching and Reviewing.
 We also cover some of the Key Principles that lead to successful activities projects and some case studies to inspire and inform your delivery.
 Homeless Link ran two webinars which give further training and information on using the Planning Activities Pathway in your service.